FramnkRulez/go-llm-router/README.md

 - If the first model fails (API error, rate limit, etc.), it automatically tries the next model
 - This handles temporary issues with specific models or providers
 - Example: `[]string{"gemini-pro", "gemini-pro-vision"}` - if `gemini-pro` fails, it tries `gemini-pro-vision`
+- If you would prefer to use quota-based fallback instead, simply pass in a copy of the Gemini provider as a new provider to the router with the specified model.

 ### 2. Router-Level Fallback (Provider Fallback)
 The router tries each provider in order until one succeeds: